Helpdesk

 Before you start setting the smart goal, the administrator must first select the holiday weeks.
 If you do that, the system automatically takes those holiday weeks into account for the smart goals.

 In Administration, under , go to .
-Here you select the holiday weeks per calendar year.
+Here you select the holiday weeks per school year.
 Select the year at the top right of the screen and click on save at the bottom left.

 Set smart goal for one or more students